 If you have an injury or illness that may require an X-ray, our medical staff can give you the care you need quickly, efficiently, and affordably.
 We’ll provide the evaluation, services, and any prescriptions you need to get you back to your everyday life in no time.

-We’re open extended hours 7 days a week for just these types of minor medical emergencies.
+We’re open 365 days and most of our clinics are open 7 days a week, including holidays, for just these types of minor medical emergencies.
 No appointment is ever necessary.
 If preferred, you can check in online in advance for convenience.

 * The content presented on this page is not intended to diagnose health problems or take the place of professional medical care.